pknowles/VKLOD-Sample/README.md

 For **Windows** you may be more comfortable with `cmake-gui`.

-Drag/drop your own `.gltf` files over the window or launch with `--mesh
-<mesh.gltf>`.
-Processing a big scenes can take some time, e.g. on the order of a
-minutes.
-By default a `rendercache_<mesh.gltf>.dat` cache is created next to the executable so a subsequent launch will be faster.
+The bunny model is loaded by default as a quick placeholder.
+You can click **Generate Procedural Scene**, drag/drop your own `.gltf` files over the window or launch with `--mesh <mesh.gltf>`.
+Processing a big scenes can take some time, e.g. on the order of a minutes.
+By default a `rendercache_<mesh.gltf>.dat` cache is created in the current working directory so a subsequent launch will be faster.
 The location can be set with `--cache-dir`.

 Two larger scenes based on models from [https://threedscans.com/](https://threedscans.com/) are available to play with: